LucianDavies/gh-repo.action/CONTRIBUTING.md

 Contributing to create-repo-action
 =========================================

-I welcome all contributions to create-repo-action
+I welcome all contributions to gh-repo.action

 Issues
 ------